pixelcmtd/floc/README.md

 # floc

-A reimplementation of `cloc` in Rust.
+A partial reimplementation of `cloc` in Rust.